Transit and walkability

 03

-Wickenden works when you are comfortable with a slightly less central but more personality-driven lane.
+Wickenden works when you are comfortable with a slightly less central but more personality-driven area.

 Use transit lightly